Health & Benefits

 Emergency financial assistance

 Natural disasters can have a significant impact on your personal financial situation.
 If you need immediate food assistance, you can apply for expedited SNAP benefits.
-Find out more at Getting emergency or expedited SNAP benefits.
+Learn more about getting emergency or expedited SNAP benefits.

 You may also be able to receive cash assistance to help pay for: